post-self/post-self.ink/content/about/characters.md

 She is best known for being the founder of the Ode clade, and is no longer extant on the System as of 2306.

-Due to her experience while lost, her and her up-tree instances have a 'unique relationship to language' that primarily manifests with a lack of contractions, florid speech with occasionally irregular word order (dative or ablative fronting, e.g: "I set up *for myself* an archetype"), and well-chosen uses of the word 'fuck'.
+Due to her experience while lost, her and her up-tree instances have a 'unique relationship to language' that primarily manifests with a lack of contractions, florid speech with occasionally irregular word order (anaphora using dative/ablative fronting, e.g: "I set up *for myself* an archetype"), and well-placed uses of the word 'fuck'.
 She and her clade deal with the effects even within the System and will occasionally describe themselves as 'mad', for lack of a better term. <span class="spoiler">Additionally, the experience left her struggling to maintain a single form post-uploading, often alternating between skunk and human form, which is described as extremely unpleasant.</span><i class="spoiler-warn"></i>

 * [*Qoheleth*](https://qoheleth.post-self.ink)
 * [*Toledot*](https://toledot.post-self.ink)